-Label: Located on the inside of the lining, the label contains a statement indicating that the Footwear was manufactured in compliance with the NFPA 1971/CSA Z195 Standard.
+Label: Located on the inside of the lining, the label contains a statement indicating that the Footwear was manufactured in compliance with the NFPA 1971, NFPA 1992 and CSA Z195.
 It also contains information regarding the date of manufacture, the serial number, and the name of the manufacturer.

-Label located on outside of boot: Green CSA tag indicating the boot having been found in compliance with CSA Z195, Protective Footwear.
+If applicable, Green CSA tag indicating the boot having been found in compliance with CSA Z195, Protective Footwear.